Tourism in Myanmar: Tentative list to be added

-Historical Politics
+History & Politics

+Under British rule, Burma (as it was then called) attracted few foreign tourists.
+This situation persisted post-independence.
+After the 1962 Burmese coup d'état, Ne Win restricted tourist visas to 24 hours to minimise the numbers of foreigners entering the country.
+This was extended to 72 hours in 1969, 7 days in 1971 and, after the 8888 uprising, to 14 days.
+This was further extended to 4 weeks in 1992, although the government, by now calling itself the SLORC, still feared the impact tourists could have on their repressive regime.

-In 1996, during Visit Myanmar Year, Aung San Suu Kyi called for a boycott of travelling to Myanmar in an attempt to limit the cash received by the authoritarian SLORC government in power at the time.
+In 1996, during Visit Myanmar Year, Aung San Suu Kyi called for a boycott of travelling to Myanmar in an attempt to limit the money received by the ruling military junta.

 In May 2011, Aung San Suu Kyi and her party National League for Democracy expressed the opinion that responsible tourism to Burma should be encouraged.
 Other pro-democracy activists, such as Ma Thanegi, advocated small scale tourism, and careful spending.
 Tourists are welcome to Burma provided they are "keen to promote the welfare of the common people and the conservation of the environment and to acquire an insight into the cultural, political and social life of the country while enjoying a happy and fulfilling holiday in Burma."
 In their official statement they request not only the development of the people's livelihood but also the promotion of "self respect and self-reliance in the people."